MinnowWare/CdePkg/README.md

     * remove all tempfiles (not applicable for POST drivers)
     * close open files (not applicable for POST drivers)

+The command line parameter for each *CdePkg*Driver shall be able to be adjusted on a final system w/o recompiling the BIOS and updating the BIOS chip.
+This allows e.g. the support engineer to change BIOS behaviour on a (partially) defect system for repair/debug mode, enabling trace messages, excluding special (non-compliant)devices from beeing enumerated.

 ## Implementation
 **CdePkg**'s functionality is composed of three components: